golioth/docs/docs/guides/lightdb/4-simulating-devices.md

 ### Listening to changes on Light DB

-We can simulated a device listening to Light DB by using `gurl coap observe` command.
+We can simulated a device listening to Light DB by using `coap observe` command.
 Here are some examples to listen to the top level `/light` path or we can also listen to the specific `/light/state` or `/light/brightness` path.

 Open this on another terminal tab to simulate the device listening to data changes:

 ```
-$ gurl coap observe /.d/light/state --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev --accept json
+$ coap observe /.d/light/state --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev --accept json
 waiting for more msgs.
 Type ctrl+c to close
 ```

 or

 ```
-$ gurl coap observe /.d/light --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev --accept json
+$ coap observe /.d/light --psk-id deadbeef-id --psk supersecret --host coap.golioth.dev --accept json
 waiting for more msgs.
 Type ctrl+c to close
 ```